NikolasEnt/soccernet-calibration-sportlight/README.md

 ## SoccerNet Camera Callibration 2023

-The repository contains the 1st place solution for SoccerNet Camera Calibration 2023, one of the challenges held at CVPR 2023.
+The repository contains the 1st place solution for SoccerNet Camera Calibration 2023, which was a part of CVPR 2023.

+The solution was developed by Sportlight Technology team: [Nikolay Falaleev](https://github.com/NikolasEnt) and [Ruilong Chen](https://github.com/ruilongml).

 ![An image and predictions visualization overlayed](readme_img/image_and_predictions.jpg)

 Technical details of the approach are available in [Top-1 solution of SoccerNet Camera Calibration Challenge 2023](https://nikolasent.github.io/deeplearning/computervision/2023/06/20/SoccerNet-Camera-Calibration-2023.html).
 A brief video presentation of the solution is available on [YouTube](https://www.youtube.com/watch?v=bP72jfyecrw).

-The solution was developed by Sportlight Technology team: [Nikolay Falaleev](https://github.com/NikolasEnt) and [Ruilong Chen](https://github.com/ruilongml).

 ## Prerequirements